Optical communication-based identification for multi-UAV systems: theory and practice: System Model

-where $t_{j,0}$ is the instant when the system of the $j$th \ac{UAV} is turned on; $t_{j,k}$ with $k\geq1$ is the instant of the $k$th falling edge instant of $c_j(t)$; $T_j>0$ is the true clock signal period of $c_j(t)$ and is modelled as a random variable with mean $\mathbb{E}[T_j]=T$, with $T$ being the nominal period of the clock signal, and variance $\mathrm{var}[T_j]=\sigma^2_T$.
+where $t_{j,0}$ is the instant when the system of the $j$th \ac{UAV} is turned on; $t_{j,k}$ with $k\geq1$ is the instant of the $k$th falling edge instant of $c_j(t)$; $T_j>0$ is the true clock signal period of $c_j(t)$ and is modelled as a random variable with mean $\mathbb{E}[T_j]=T$, with $T$ being the nominal period of the clock signal, with variance $\mathrm{var}[T_j]=\sigma^2_T$.
 Due to the fabrication process uncertainties, different clocks will have slightly different oscillation frequencies, even if their nominal frequencies are the same.
-Thus, we consider that the set $\{T_{j}\}_{j=1}^J$ is composed of $J$ statistically independent and identically distributed random variables. $n_{j,k}$ accounts for the frequency instability of the clock signal and is modelled as a white noise process.
+Thus, we consider that the set $\{T_{j}\}_{j=1}^J$ is composed of $J$ statistically independent and identically distributed random variables. $n_{j,k}$ accounts for the frequency instability of the clock signal.